Force over Distance: Chapter 36

 //For one,// Young replied, //I'm gonna sit down, and you can't leave without me.
 Two, maybe think about making an effort to normalize?
 Last time we were here wasn’t the smoothest.
 Just do a little regressing to the mean.
 That’s all.//

-For some reason, this seemed to trigger a crystal-edged thought construct that cut painfully through the iridescent swirl of the man’s thoughts.
+For some reason, this triggered the formation of a crystal-edged thought construct that cut painfully through the gold and glass swirl of the man’s mind.
 Rush broke it apart as soon as it formed. //So, in your past there’s at least a course in statistics, if nothing else.
 I certainly have no plans to regress to any mean defined by you.//

 //I know.// Young suppressed a sigh. //You're clearly a three-sigma kind of guy.//